dukeofam/initialServerSetup/README.md

-# Bash Server Setup Script
+# Initial Server Setup Script

 This script automates the setup process for a Linux (Debian/Ubuntu/CentOS) server, including system updates, package installations, user management, firewall configuration, and more.
 If you find any bugs or have an idea to make it better, feel free to propose it/merge request. :)

 ## Prerequisites

-- This script is designed for Linux servers.
+- This script is designed for Linux (Debian/Ubuntu/CentOS) servers.
 - Root access is required to run this script.
 - Ensure internet connectivity to download necessary packages.